Lascade-Co/marine-web/README.md

 Then open the displayed local URL in your browser.

-As you pan and zoom, ships within the current map view are requested from the API.
+All ships are loaded from the CSV file on the first visit and displayed using Mapbox clustering for performance.
 Click an individual ship marker to see its details in a popup.
-Markers are clustered for performance.

-Results from each request are cached in the browser so ships remain visible as you move around.
-Cached ships are kept forever and persisted in IndexedDB so reloading the page does not clear them.
-If fewer than 200 ships are shown and you stay in one spot for a moment, additional pages of the API are automatically loaded to fill in more ships.
-On the first visit, all ships are requested by calling the API without any location parameters and walking through every page so the cache starts fully populated.
+Ship data is cached in IndexedDB so reloading the page does not require another download.
+The `fetch_all` query parameter forces the CSV to be downloaded again.

 ### Query parameters